 Surviving members of the 1985 Bears (a Top 3 All-Time defense) Super Bowl squad are probably holding private meetings in an attempt to come up with a defensive game plan.

-By halftime Walter Payton and Gayle Sayers had turned off the 700-inch HD screen they were watching the game on in heaven.
+By halftime, Walter Payton had turned off the 700-inch HD screen he was watching the game on in heaven.
+Gayle Sayers was somewhere throwing footballs at his projector screen.
 Rodgers (like Ben Roethlisberger did for two consecutive weeks ) threw six TD passes to tie a franchise game record.
 The scores also matched the NFL mark for a half.

 The 42-0 deficit was the second-widest halftime lead in NFL history.
 The 2009 Patriots led the Tennessee Titans 45-0 at halftime.